 Simply put...chronic stress can literally shrink your brain!

-The repercussions of this is significant with anxiety and depression front and center.
+The repercussions of this are significant with anxiety and depression front and center.

 We'll see what new research says about all of this!